Hi! I'm Kellyn. People have a lot of trouble pronouncing my name... but it's actually very easy once you know that it rhymes with Helen.

 After my husband started to notice how well I was doing as an ultrasound tech, he said something that really rang true to me: it's a shame I discovered this interest and aptitude in medicine so late in life.
 If we had known this about me when I was in my 20's, we might have tried to find a way to put me through medical school to become a full-fledged doctor.
 I think I would have been really good at that.

-If you've seen any of the other parts of this web site, I'm sure you've figured out already that I totally adore Cocker Spaniels.
-They bring so much joy!
+I totally adore Cocker Spaniels, and Jim and I bred them as a hobby for 15 years... until we finally retired from Cocker breeding in 2010.
+They brought us so much joy!
 If you've ever had a Cocker puppy of your own, I'm sure you know what I'm talking about.
 Now multiply the joy you experienced by a factor of 7 or 8... and you'll appreciate what fun it is to have a whole litter of puppies to play with for 8 weeks.
 I love puppy breath!

-Jim and I are retired from breeding Cockers now... but back when our breeding program was active, I was the one that delivered all the puppies.
+Back when our Cocker breeding program was active, I was the one that delivered all the puppies.
 Think of me as a midwife for Cocker Spaniels!
 And not only did I deliver all the pups, but I spent the first 4 or 5 days in our "Puppy Palace" with the mom and her new babies to disprove the old saying that "only the strong survive".
 With my help, they ALL survived!
 Even the weak ones... and believe me, I bottle-fed plenty of puppies who wouldn't have made it otherwise.
 It was always very tiring when we had a new litter of pups, but it was such a satisfying kind of tired!

 Now that we're not breeding Cockers any more, we're down to just one (very spoiled) dog at our house... that's Morgan, my favorite dog of all time.
 Here we are together: